Dhanlaxmi-enterprise050/Portfolio/README.md

 ## 📝 Notes

-- Form submission is not implemented (frontend structure only as requested)
+- Form submission is not implemented (frontend structure only)
 - All project images use placeholder URLs - replace with your actual project images
 - Social media links are placeholder URLs - update with your actual profiles
 - Email link in Contact section needs your actual email address